William Barrell

-Lieutenant-General William Barrell (died 9 August 1749) was an officer of the British Army.
+Lieutenant-General William Barrell (died 9 August 1749) was a British Army officer.

 Career

-Barrell joined the Army as a captain on 27 March 1698.
+Barrell joined the English Army as a captain on 27 March 1698.
 He served with distinction in the War of the Spanish Succession and was granted brevet rank as a colonel of Foot by the Duke of Marlborough on 1 January 1707.
 In 1715 he was made colonel of the 15th Regiment of Foot, and in 1727 he was promoted to brigadier-general.
 On 25 August 1730 he was removed to the 22nd Regiment of Foot, and on 8 August 1734 to the King's Own.
 He was promoted to major-general in 1735 and lieutenant-general in 1739; he also held the post of Governor of Pendennis Castle.